 If you miss being tucked in at night with a sweet bedtime story and a glass of warm milk, then you’re in luck.
-The sleep stories section on Calm is chock-full of stories ranging from fairy tales to nonfiction.
+The sleep stories section on Calm is full of stories, ranging from fairy tales to nonfiction.
 You can even get stores that activate your autonomous sensory meridian response, or ASMR.

-The app is constantly being updated with new stories, and they’re often narrated by A-list celebrities, like Harry Styles, Scottie Pippen, and Kelly Rowland.
-There’s even a few nap sessions for those looking for a quick snooze.
+The app is constantly being updated with new stories.
+They’re often narrated by A-list celebrities, like Harry Styles, Scottie Pippen, and Kelly Rowland.
+There are even a few nap sessions for those looking for a quick snooze.

 Calm also plays background music as you scroll through the app or start a session.
 It’s customizable, so you can choose between a calming aquascape, rain on a window, a campfire, and more.
-You are able to easily adjust the sound level.
+You’re able to easily adjust the sound level.

 This offering is great for anyone looking to dive deeper into the world of mindfulness.
-This educational component is what sets Calm apart from its competitors.
+This educational component is what sets Calm apart from their competitors.

 Calm offers meditations, sleep stories, and music designed for children of all ages.
 Kids can learn to meditate with Thomas the Tank Engine, listen to soothing lullabies, or fall asleep to classic stories, like “Peter Pan” or “The Velveteen Rabbit.”

-Calm has children’s offering for kids as young as as 3 years old.
+Calm has a children’s offering for kids as young as 3 years old.
 They say their sessions equip children with the proper tools to handle whatever life throws their way.
-Additionally, research suggests that mindfulness instruction can improve psychological functioning and can reduce some of the negative effects of stress, and reduce trauma-associated symptoms in some children.
+Additionally, 2016 research suggests that mindfulness instruction can improve psychological functioning, lower some of the negative effects of stress, and reduce trauma-associated symptoms in some children.

-Mental and physical health are intrinsically linked, so Calm Body can be beneficial for your wellbeing.
+Mental and physical health are intrinsically linked, according to 2018 research.
+Calm Body can be beneficial for your overall well-being.

-There are currently 8 Calm Body sessions on the app.
+There are currently eight Calm Body sessions on the app.
 Each session is a 10-minute movement designed with mindfulness in mind.
 You can choose from: